temporalio/documentation/docs/workers.md

 **Can a Worker handle more Workflow Executions than its cache size or number of supported threads?**

 Yes it can.
-However, the tradeoff is added latency.
+However, the trade off is added latency.

 Workers are stateless, so any Workflow Execution in a blocked state can be safely removed from a Worker.
 Later on, it can be resurrected on the same or different Worker when the need arises (in the form of an external event).